 - Shouldn’t hurt.

-- Range of motion will be smaller.
+- The range of motion will be smaller.

 - Should help to increase the heart rate and warm up the body.